 Workers' Compensation.
 Your health information may be used or disclosed in order to comply with laws and regulations related to workers' compensation.

 Other Uses.
-Other uses and disclosures will be made only with your written authorization and you may revoke the authorization except to the extent Princeton HealthCare System has taken action in reliance on such.
+Other uses and disclosures will be made only with your written authorization.

 Your Health Information Rights